jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/04/2017-04-20-argue-to-learn-not-to-win.md

 ---
 layout: post
-title: Argue to learn, not to win.
+title: 'Argue to learn, not to win.'
 category: Thoughts
 tags: [How to Win Friends and Influence People, GOOS (Growing Object-Oriented Software)]
 date: 2017-04-20 12:10:00 PM UTC